illinois-cs498gd/illinois-cs498gd.github.io/index.md

 #### Bi-Weekly Quizes ####
 There will be 8 short quizzes on PrairieLearn.
 These quizzes will be based on the lecture material.
-+ **Each quiz question can be attempted up to 5 times with the maximum score reduced each attempt.
-The maximum credit on the Nth attempt is 100 - 10(N-1)**
-+ **They are due at midnight 10 days after they are assigned.**

 #### Programming Assignments ####
 There will be 2 programming assignments that will serve as an introduction to Unreal.